Kevin-Cutler/Final-Project/README.md

  ![image](https://user-images.githubusercontent.com/88467263/151077295-b8d678b6-2d7a-4199-b362-417e4034f2ca.png)

-Our goal is to determine IMDB movie scores and we decided to categorize our movie scores into two buckets for our scores we have that range between (1-10).
+Our goal is to determine IMDB movie scores and we decided to categorize our movie scores into two buckets since currently our datasets scores range from between (1-10).
 Instead of determining each movie score we want to know what factores predict "Favorable" and "unFavorable" movie scores.
 For this step we created a function to transform movie scores 6 and greater to a string called "Favorable" and for scores less than 6 we will change those to "Unfavorable".
 This way when we start to Hot Encode our categorical data we get a 0 for "Favorable IMDB Scores" and 1 for "Unfavorable IMDB Scores".

 ![image](https://user-images.githubusercontent.com/88467263/151449957-51db6991-e884-4376-937c-d188a40d6c08.png)